 Many logistics companies have adopted hair follicle testing because they recognize the flaws of traditional urinalysis.
 Regulatory bodies are currently petitioning for DOT-certified hair testing to be paired with periodic urinalysis.
 Transportation companies need to learn about a candidate’s pre-employment drug abuse history in order to mitigate risk on the road.

 Results are confidential.
 Positive results will not prompt a criminal record.

-If a hair follicle drug test is ordered for pre-employment purposes, reports are only disclosed to the donor and employer.
+If hair testing for drug use is ordered for pre-employment drug testing purposes, reports are only disclosed to the donor and employer.
 The employer must honor confidentiality; otherwise, they risk violating the donor’s human rights.
 Depending on state legislation, positive results are discarded after three years in a medical record database.
 Negative results are held for one year.
 Chain of custody forms must be provided and signed by the donor prior to testing.
 In neither scenario are results shared with law enforcement.

 Test results are not preserved forever.